RavinSG/obsidian-cyber/TCM/Active Directory Attacks/Initial Attack Vector/IPv6 DNS Takeover.md

 As soon as an event occurs in a network such as rebooting a machine or a person logging in to a device, mitm6 will allow us to take that and relay it to the domain controller with ntlmrelayx.

 The following image shows a successful authentication attack that takes place when the `MARVEL\PUNISHER` machine reboots.
-Even without a user entering a password, we are able to gain access to the domain controller and dump the available information to the loot directory.
+Even without a user entering a password, we are able to gain access to the domain controller and dump the available information to the loot directory using [[ldapdomaindump]].

 ![[ntlmrelayx Authentication Success.png]]